 Like everything else in this Self-Publishing series, the distribution plan you choose is up to you.
 For Eidolon, I chose to sell through Amazon KDP, Smashwords (which pushed to iBooks, Kobo, and Nook), and CreateSpace for my print edition.
 Some channels weren’t worth the time and marketing budget I allotted for them.
 Maybe they will be in the future.
 Additionally, maximizing my book’s visibility in some channels didn’t happen due to a glaring ambiguity in the publisher's tools.
 In the meantime, I’m trying a different distribution path for my latest release, The Fisherman’s Widow.

 Formerly, one of the only ways to offer a Print-On-Demand paperback of your book on Amazon was to publish on Amazon-owned CreateSpace, which would push the paperback offering to Amazon's main site.

 Somewhat recently, however, Amazon KDP began allowing self-publishers to set up and publish a Print-On-Demand paperback through KDP itself rather than a separate site like CreateSpace.
-As of this update, the beta does not offer "proof copies, author (wholesale) copies, and expanded distribution to bookstores and non-Amazon websites," but as of February 2018, Amazon KDP now offers proof copies and author copies to its self-publishers.
+For a time, this service didn't offer "proof copies, author (wholesale) copies, and expanded distribution to bookstores and non-Amazon websites," but as of February 2018, Amazon KDP now offers proof copies and author copies to its self-publishers.

 Already have a CreateSpace book?
 Amazon has you covered.

 - "Considering Our International Audience" (Oct 2016) by Elizabeth Spann Craig